 Day 4 : Agra - Fatehpur Sikri - Jaipur

-Option to revisit the Taj Mahal at dawn (the best time to visit depends on the time of year) Later depart Agra and drive to Jaipur (the ‘Pink City’) with a stop en route at Fatehpur Sikri.
-Fatehpur Sikri is one of the best preserved Mughal sites in India with a series of ornate structures reflecting the glorious past of the empire which ruled much of northern India and modern day Pakistan from this region.
+Option to revisit the Taj Mahal at dawn (the best time to visit depends on the time of year) Later depart Agra and drive to Jaipur the ‘Pink City’ and also the capital city of Rajasthan.
+Enroute Visit Fatehpur Sikri which is one of the best preserved Mughal sites in India with a series of ornate structures reflecting the glorious past of the empire which ruled much of northern India and modern day Pakistan from this region.
 The capital at Fatehpur didn’t last long as it was abandoned due to acute water shortages and as a result it looks pretty much as it must’ve done when it was in its pomp, around 430 years ago.
 Later continue your drive to Jaipur.
 On arrival at Jaipur, check in at the hotel and relax rest of the day.
 Overnight in Jaipur.